 For this bánh mì adaptation in Southern Living's Little Jars, Big Flavors, the traditional mix of shredded pickled carrot and daikon is swapped out for pickled turnips with shiso.
 On the sandwich, the small pieces of spicy, lemony turnips contrast delightfully with the soy-slicked pork cutlets and rich liverwurst mayonnaise, adding brightness and a bit of crunch.

-Entries tagged with 'little jars big flavors'
+'little jars big flavors' on Serious Eats

 Pickles are usually the easiest thing to put up, and the vinegar-ed recipes in Southern Living's Little Jars, Big Flavors, fall in line.
 Most of the pickles are simple, familiar choices like dills, bread and butters, and pickled green beans.
 This pickled turnip with shiso, however, stood out from the rest.
 Shiso is not ordinarily seen in American pickle recipes, especially from the dill- and mustard-focused South.
 Still, the lemony leaf makes plenty of sense in these Japanese-esque white wedges.